Football in England: Amateur

 The various County Football Associations, which are based roughly on the historic county boundaries, are the local governing bodies of football in England.
 They govern all aspects of Sunday league football.
-Not all County Football Associations are run on county basis.
-Each armed service has one, for instance such as the Army Football Association which administers football within the British Army.
+Not all County Football Associations are run on a county basis.
+Each armed service has one, for instance, such as the Army Football Association which administers football within the British Army.

-The Amateur Football Alliance (AFA) is the largest organised amateur competition, being particularly strong in the London area.
+The Amateur Football Alliance (AFA) is the largest organized amateur competition, being particularly strong in the London area.
 The AFA is also a County Football Association and as such governs leagues such as the Arthurian League which contains two former FA Cup winners, Old Etonians who won the FA Cup twice, in 1879 and 1882 as well as Old Carthusians who were FA Cup winners in 1881.

 Sunday League

-Sunday league football in England tends to be lower level amateur football, which is also sometimes referred to as Pub League due to the number of public houses who field teams in Sunday leagues.
+Sunday league football in England tends to be lower-level amateur football, which is also sometimes referred to as Pub League due to the number of public houses that field teams in Sunday leagues.
 Each local County Football Association governs all aspects of Sunday league football.